knutnergaard/smufolib/README.rst

 The file is divided between the following sections:

-Font Paths
+font.paths
 ^^^^^^^^^^

 Filesystem (or URL) paths to various font-related files.

-SMuFL Paths
+smufl.paths
 ^^^^^^^^^^^

 Filesystem (or URL) paths to various SMuFL-related files.

-The options in this section are primarily intended to serve as fallback values for **SMuFL URLs**.
+The options in this section are primarily intended to serve as fallback values for **smufl.urls**.

-SMuFL URLs
+smufl.urls
 ^^^^^^^^^^

-Specific URL paths to various SMuFL-related files.
+URLs to various specific SMuFL-related files.

-As mentioned above, fallback values for this section (e.g., in the event of a connection failure) can be provided in the **SMuFL Paths** section.
+As mentioned above, fallback values for this section (e.g., in the event of a connection failure) can be provided in the **smufl.paths** section.

 A note about interpolation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^